dustingelegonya/darwin-restore-fast/README.md

 ---

-**Lions Paw Darwin** ensures that no single point of failure can permanently disrupt your development workflow.
+**The Lion's Paw Reanimation and Reconfiguration System for Darwin** ensures that no single point of failure can permanently disrupt your development workflow.
 By maintaining comprehensive, automated, and tested recovery procedures, you can confidently face any catastrophic event knowing your development environment can be fully restored quickly and reliably.